Link Building Services

-Since 2008, thousands of SEO agencies and Fortune 500 companies have trusted their link building to SEO.co.
+Since 2008, thousands of SEO agencies and Fortune 500 companies have trusted our link building service.
 Why?
 We follow a time-tested, white-hat process for building the highest quality website backlinks for your business:

 - Step 1.
 We identify exceptional content on your website, such as infographics, eBooks, reports, or in-depth articles.
 If you don't already have link-worthy content, we'll work with you to create it.

 - Step 2.
 We identify publishers, news sites and blogs that align with your campaign goals.
 You approve the publishers you like.
-We make contact and do the outreach.
+We do the link building outreach.

 - Step 3.
 We develop industry-related story ideas to pitch to each publisher.
 You approve the ideas you like.

 - Step 4.
-Our expert editorial team produces the perfect story for each publisher, referencing or citing your content in a natural way that supports and adds value to the story.
+Our expert editorial team produces the perfect story for each publisher, referencing or citing your content with hyperlinks in a natural way that supports and adds value to the story.
 You approve the content.

 - Step 5.
 We pitch these stories to media outlets and bloggers whose site content is relevant to your niche.

 - Step 6.
-When the stories are published, we notify you so you can see them live on each publication.
+When the stories and links are published, we notify you so you can see them live on each publication.

 Quality is our focus.
-No blog networks, link wheels, or other schemes.
-We only work with real, quality publications.
-We also provide quality white label link building services to our agency partners.
+No private blog networks (PBNs), link wheels, or other schemes.
+Our link building service focuses on real, quality publications.
+We also provide quality white label link building to our agency partners.

 Editorial, In-Content Links